“When I study, I remember everything. But during the test, I forget everything.”

 “Why do I forget things I have learnt, just before the exam?”

-A common issue JEE/NEET aspirants face is that they feel that they know the topic or concept, but when they write the test, they don’t do well.
+A common issue JEE/ NEET aspirants face is that they feel that they know the topic or concept, but when they write the test, they don’t do well.
 It’s hard to find the exact reasons for this, but there are certainly cases where students under pressure feel a certain amount of mental “lock-up” which leads them to not do as well as they might otherwise.

-1. Testing in exam stress environment
+4. Test yourself in an exam stress environment

 It can be difficult to recall information if you are tested in a very different context from the one in which you studied for the exam.
 You only get to do your exam once, but it’s possible to simulate the stress and time-sensitivity of an exam environment.

-Testing yourself in an exam like scenario, dramatically increases how well you will retain things later on examination day.
+Testing yourself in an exam like scenario, dramatically increases how well you will retain things later on the examination day.

 5. Mentally prepared for the exam day

-During preparation, once in a while, imagine you writing your exam.
+During preparation, once in a while, imagine you writing the exam.
 The way you write, the kind of questions you answer, entering and exiting the exam hall, asking invigilator for anything, etc. This will prepare you mentally ready for the examination, avoiding any kind of tension and pressure.

 Maintain good eating and sleep habits throughout the preparation.
 Avoid touching new topics 2-3 days before the exam.
 Have a good peaceful sleep, night before the exam.